Studia Politica, vol. XI, no. 2, 2011

 Presidentialization, government, political leader, elections, voting behaviour, post-communism, Romanian politics

-This article explore the popular attitudes of Ottoman Muslims (mainly Turks and Kurds) and foreign residents (German, US, British, so on) towards their Christian (mainly Armenian and Syriac) friends, neighbours, and countrymen during the tragic events that occurred in WWI Ottoman Empire, known in Western scholarship as the Armenian genocide.
-Overall, the attitudes of Ottoman Muslims and foreign residents towards local Christians fit into the perpetrators/ bystanders/rescuers paradigm and varied from active persecution, to indifference, opportunism, and sometimes help and rescue.
+This article explores the popular attitudes of Ottoman Muslims (mainly Turks and Kurds) and foreign residents (German, US, British, so on) towards their Christian (mainly Armenian and Syriac) friends, neighbours, and countrymen during the tragic events that occurred in WWI Ottoman Empire, known in Western scholarship as the Armenian genocide.
+Overall, the attitudes of Ottoman Muslims and foreign residents towards local Christians fit into the perpetrators/ bystanders/rescuers paradigm and varied from active persecution to indifference, opportunism, and sometimes help and rescue.

-Armenian genocide, popular attitudes, perpetrators, bystanders, rescuers.
+Armenian genocide, popular attitudes, perpetrators, bystanders, rescuers

 JUSTINE LACROIX, KALYPSO NICOLAÏDIS (eds.), European Stories.
 Intellectual Debates in Europe in National Contexts, Oxford University Press, Oxford, 2010 (ALEXANDRA IONESCU), pp. 347-351